-The information provided in the LSSIP documents is primarily used to produce the annual Master Plan Level 3 Implementation Report (also known as the ESSIP Report), which gives a global picture of progress in the implementation objectives at pan-European level.
-There are, however, many other users/uses of the LSSIP information.
+The information provided in the LSSIP documents is primarily used to produce the annual Master Plan Level 3 Implementation Progress Report, which gives a global picture of progress in the implementation objectives at the pan-European level.
+There are, however, many other users and uses of the LSSIP information:

-- The LSSIP itself is a comprehensive document not only showing progress in the implementation objectives but also providing other information relating to ATM in the State in question.
+- the LSSIP itself is a comprehensive document not only showing progress in the implementation objectives but also providing other information relating to ATM, in each of the ECAC States and Israel;

-The States/stakeholders provide a concise and comprehensive statement of their progress on each implementation objective in comparison with the description of the objective, the finalisation criteria and the overall European planning, via the Web-based interface of the LSSIP database.
-This information is challenged, initially by the Agency Contact Person (in DPS/PEPR) and subsequently during an in-cycle check (in January) by the Agency Objective Coordinators (in DPS/PEPR) and Owners (all through the Agency), so as to ensure that the reported information is factually correct and up to date.
+The States and/or stakeholders provide a concise and comprehensive statement of their progress on each implementation objective and a comparison with the description of the objective, the finalisation criteria and the overall European planning via the web-based interface of the LSSIP database.
+This information is challenged, initially by the Agency Contact Person (in DECMA/ACS/PRM) and subsequently during an in-cycle check (in January) by the Agency Objective Coordinators (in DECMA/ACS/PRM) and Owners (all through the Agency), so as to ensure that the reported information is factually correct and up to date.

-There are 42 documents in total, 41 released by ECAC states and 1 by EUROCONTROL Maastricht Upper Control Centre, and all of these are published on the EUROCONTROL public website every year when they are signed by the relevant national authorities.
+There are 43 documents in total, 41 released by ECAC states and one by the EUROCONTROL Maastricht Upper Control Centre.
+Since June 2018 one document is also released by Israel.
+All of these are published on the EUROCONTROL public website every year when they are signed by the relevant national authorities.

 Those States/national stakeholders which do not yet fall within the applicability area of an implementation objective and which would like to do so are invited to: